Sanhei/GLE-Model-validation-and-analysis/README.md

 # Markovian Embedding model in Double-well potential.

 ## Trajectory making
-This will in the document named (timestep_changing)
-We put a particle in a double well potenital(potential.cpp),
+This will be in the document named (timestep_changing) We put a particle in a double well potenital(potential.cpp),
 ![alt text](https://github.com/Sanhei/A-naive-memory-extraction/blob/main/potential.png?raw=true)